Man pleads guilty to 39 counts of manslaughter over Essex lorry deaths

 Maurice Robinson (25), of Craigavon, Co Armagh, appeared at Old Bailey via video link

-A Northern Irish man has pleaded guilty to the manslaughter of 39 people who were found dead in a refrigerated truck in Essex last year.
+Maurice Robinson (25) from Co Armagh man has pleaded guilty to the manslaughter of 39 people who were found dead in a refrigerated truck in Essex last year.

-Maurice Robinson (25), of Craigavon, Co Armagh, made his guilty plea via video link at the Old Bailey on Wednesday afternoon.
+A Northern Irish man has pleaded guilty to the manslaughter of 39 people who were found dead in a refrigerated truck in Essex, England last year.

-The bodies of eight females and 31 males were discovered in the trailer attached to his Scania cab in an industrial park in Grays, Essex, early on October 23rd last.
+Maurice Robinson (25), of Craigavon, Co Armagh, made his guilty plea in relation to the deaths on or before October 24th last via video link at the Old Bailey on Wednesday.

-The victims were later identified as coming from various provinces of Vietnam, with the youngest being two boys aged 15.
-Most of the victims were from the provinces of Nghe An and Ha Tinh in north-central Vietnam, where poor job prospects and other factors all fuel migration.
+The bodies of eight females and 31 males were discovered by emergency services at an industrial estate in Grays shortly after a container arrived on a ferry from Zeebrugge in Belgium in the early hours of October 23rd last.
+The victims were later identified to have come from Vietnam, with the youngest being two boys aged 15.

-Mr Robinson had previously pleaded guilty to conspiracy to assist unlawful immigration and acquiring criminal property.
-Mr Robinson on Wednesday denied a further charge of transferring criminal property.
+Robinson had previously pleaded guilty to conspiracy to assist unlawful immigration and acquiring criminal property.
+He denied a further charge of transferring criminal property on Wednesday.
+The prosecution asked for three weeks to consider whether to go ahead with a trial on that charge.

 Gheorghe Nica (43), of Mimosa Close in Langdon Hills, denied 39 counts of manslaughter.
 He also denied one count of conspiracy to assist unlawful immigration between May 1st, 2018 and October 24th, 2019.